-This document sets out the governance arrangements for local partners that agree and administer the Better Care Fund (BCF); Clinical Commissioning Groups (CCGs), local authorities (LAs) and Health and Wellbeing Boards (HWBBs).
+This document sets out the governance arrangements for local partners that agree and administer the Better Care Fund (BCF) 2017-19 plans; Clinical Commissioning Groups (CCGs), local authorities (LAs) and Health and Wellbeing Boards (HWBBs).
 This document deals exclusively with the governance arrangements for the Better Care Fund.